dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 standardized in the future, which will make migrations and adapting to changes easy without having to change the business process.
 The issue in the first case example above can also be solved with the Adapter Pattern.

-## The Final Take, For The Current Moment
+## The Final Take 🚀, For The Current Moment

 Finally, for now, the best interface design pattern that I use to meet my expectations and needs above is Dependency Injection + Specialized ISP + DTO.
 I feel like this pattern is a good balance between complexity and simplicity, is flexible enough, and is definitely still very human-readable.